 About Me, my gear, and this website

 I have enjoyed birdwatching, and photography for more than 25 years.
 Today I most often combine the two interests into bird photography.
-I created this site to aid in bird identification, and to share information on this great hobby.
+I created this site as an aid to bird identification, and to share information on this great hobby.

-Sound recordings were made with the Røde VideoMic + Dead Cat Wind Muff and Olympus VN-4100PC or directly into the 7D.
-There is now an even smaller video mic from Røde.
+Sound recordings were made with the Røde VideoMic + Dead Cat Wind Muff and Olympus VN-4100PC or directly into the old 7D.
+There is now an even smaller video mic from Røde, and it is tailored for DSLR's such as the 7D/70D series.
+In the future I hope to find a nice mic for my phone instead (I rarely use an external mic).

 For support I have since March 2011 been using BlackRapid's RS-7 on the telephote lens at all times.
-I have a BushHawk shoulder stock with remote release.
-A Benro C-257 tripod with a Manfrotto 701RC2 Fluid Video Head.
-I also have a Velbon CF-7 monopod.
+I have a BushHawk shoulder stock with remote release but haven't been using it much lately.
+The manufacturer seized to exist so it is very difficult to get spare cables and other parts.
+I used to have a Benro C-257 tripod with a Manfrotto 701RC2 Fluid Video Head.
+I also have a Velbon CF-7 monopod that I rarely use.

-I use a Wolverine ESP 80GB to offload the cards when in the field.
-The screen sucks for RAW previews, but it works fine otherwise.
+I use a Laptop and a 1 TB, WD Passport, external HDD with USB 3.0 to offload the cards when in the field.
 I always carry a backup battery.
-Lens cloth, Lens paper and lens cleaning solution is also in the bag.
+Lens cloth, Lens cleaning paper is also in the bag.

-For travel I put my gear in a Lowepro Mini Trekker AW.
-It has been with me for the last 7 years and is still in perfect shape!
+For travel I put my gear in a Lowepro backpack.
 For airtravel I put it in an aircraft carry-on with wheels.

-At home I use a laptop computer with Windows 7.
-I use a SanDisk USB reader to import the pictures and I prefix and sort them with the date of capture using adobe Bridge which is included in Adobe Photoshop CS4.
-I have maximized the icons in Windows Explorer so that I can easily spot bad ones that I can delete or find good ones to open in Bridge.
+At home I use a laptop computer with Windows 8.1.
+I import the pictures, prefix and sort them with the date of capture using adobe Bridge which is included in Adobe Photoshop CC.
 I use Bridge for final inspection and try to delete as much as I dare.
-I also use it to open the best ones in PS CS4 for editing.
-Annually I export all pictures from previous year to a 1TB external Western Digital HD.
+I also use it to open the best ones in PS CC for editing.
+Annually I export all pictures from previous year to a 2TB external Western Digital HD.

 I use the tiny Opticron Mighty Midget Travelscope.
 I use the 40862M HDF T eyepiece with the MM2 V2 ED which gives me a 12-36x magnification.
 It is a great little scope for us who already carry a lot of gear in form of photographic equipment.